-The NSW government will invest $40 million in its spatial digital twin over the next two years to deliver a 4D model of the entire state.
+The NSW government will invest $40 million in its spatial digital twin over the next three years to deliver a 4D model of the entire state.

 Digital Minister Victor Dominello announced the funding from the government's $2.1 billion digital restart fund on Friday after three years of work on the 4D model.

 “This investment will cement NSW’s position as the world leader when it comes to spatial digital twin technology,” he said.

 The funding follows an investment of similar magnitude by the Victoria government earlier this year to build out its digital twin.

 NSW has been developing its spatial digital twin with Data61 since at least 2018 to provide a virtual representation of buildings, strata plans, terrain, property boundaries and utilities.

 The proof-of-concept debuted in February 2020, with eight local government areas, including Greater Parramatta and the Olympic Peninsula, covered under the first phase.

 Earlier this year, the spatial services arm of the Department of Customer Service began developing the business case to enable the planned statewide implementation.

 It followed a recommendation in the independent inquiry into the Black Summer bushfires that the government “accelerate” the build to support firefighting efforts in the future.

 In September, DCS enlisted with a Telstra-led consortium to deliver the technical components needed to prove a beta implementation.